Widening the Circle

 Widening the Circle, which includes Pathways to Friendship, is a collaborative initiative on social inclusion between the Department of Developmental Services (DDS), The Arc of Massachusetts, and several organizations providing residential supports to persons served by DDS.

-Consequently, the Pathways collaboration explores the benefits of relationships between people with disabilities and people without disabilities, and provides information about resources to help interested individuals engage in and sustain those relationships.
-The agencies involved will receive training and consultation.
-They also have committed to advancing inclusion and tracking progress.
+The Pathways collaboration explores the benefits of relationships between people with disabilities and people without disabilities, and provides information about resources to help interested individuals engage in and sustain those relationships.

 Our partner in collecting information is the Center for Developmental Disabilities Evaluation and Research (CDDER), part of the Eunice Kennedy Shriver Center at the University of Massachusetts Medical School (UMMS).
 A report on two years of data can be accessed here.

 LEARN MORE ABOUT

 - Pathways to Friendship's Guide to Socially Distanced Activities

 - Pathways to Friendship's Lessons Learned During COVID-19